 Shared Core Values

-The staff and faculty of the Center for Cardiovascular Research are committed to serving the State of Hawaii and the University of Hawaii by emphasizing:
+The staff and faculty of the Center for Cardiovascular Research are committed to serving the State of Hawaiʻi and the University of Hawaiʻi by emphasizing:

-Teamwork
+• Teamwork

 Collaboration is the key to advancing basic science and translational research.

-Innovation
+• Innovation

-We will strive to perform cutting edge research that benefits Hawaii and society in general.
+We will strive to perform cutting edge research that benefits Hawaiʻi and society in general.

-Outreach
+• Outreach

 Serving the needs of science education at undergraduate and high school level